COSMIC-SETI/FrontPage/SoftwareSystem/BLADE.md

 The beamformer kernel for BLADE is optimised for data-shapes with greater number of spectra.

 The "number of fine-spectra" CLI argument directly determines how many spectra the beamformer operates on at a time.
+But, as per the note in the [Beamformation Section](#beamformation-calculation), the phasors are calculated for one time-stamp across all the input spectra.

 **seticore's Dedoppler Search**